zammad/zammad-org/src/en/documentation/use/guides/search.md

 ## Using Elasticsearch syntax

-This topic has its own section because it is an advanced topic for power users.
+This is an advanced topic for power users.
 By using Elasticsearch syntax, you can exactly filter your data for specific attribute values.
-Basically, all indexed attributes are supported.
-Read on to find examples how to use it or head over to the
+All indexed attributes are supported.
+Read on to find examples of how to use it or head over to the
 [indexed attributes by Elasticsearch page](/en/reference/es-indexed-attributes) where you can find a list with additional attributes.